-Risk Initial Risk Assessment (H=high, M= medium, L= low) Proposed Mitigation Measure Final Risk Assessment mobilize farmers to jointly govern communal resources and protect their rights leads to low productivity of the sector, and high incidence of poverty in mountainous livestock communities. project.
+Risk Initial Risk Assessment (H=high, M= medium, L= low) Proposed Mitigation Measure Final Risk Assessment Kyrgyzstan is weak institutions at the national level responsible for ensuring policy and the regulatory framework, producing and transferring required knowledge, and providing technical support to pasture users.
+In addition, the lack of institutions at the local level to mobilize farmers to jointly govern communal resources and protect their rights leads to low productivity of the sector, and high incidence of poverty in mountainous livestock communities. management; procurement of goods and services; environmental governance; gender equality and mechanisms for complaints and remedies.
+The risk posed by poor governance will be mitigated to some extent by IFAD's anticorruption and good governance framework that will be applicable to the project.
 IFAD will deliver a training session to project staff on this topic during project start-up.
 The RRPCP-Adapt will actively engage in strengthening local organisations / committees through capacity building.
 Political instability: If political instability with respect to ethnic minorities returns, any gain on social inclusion under the project may be reversed.
 L While social inclusion can contribute to political stability, the chances of backlash cannot be ruled out.
 This is a country risk that is beyond the scope of the project.
 L Institutional capacity for implementation and sustainability: The government is facing internal challenges in developing the market economy and social inclusion.
 The gaps in these fields have been partly filled by national NGOs. М In order to mitigate this country risk, involvement of NGOs (such as the CDA) in rural women/youth empowerment, inclusive education and will be necessary.
 L Gender.
 Gender stereotypes are deeply entrenched in Kyrgyz society.
 There is a risk that people will not be as receptive to changing their intergender and intergenerational perceptions.
 This may cause challenges in the rate of gender mainstreaming. М The project will be upscaling the BALI programme that has shown to be successful in changing people perceptions and also generate profitmaking small enterprises.
 The long-term coaching programme ensures a gradual approach can be adopted and perceptions changed.
 The project will implement the recommendations from the LMDP gender targeting by designing a programme to improve the gender awareness of the APIU and ARIS project staff.
 L